jfabello/gc-data-utils/README.md

 - `CLOSING`: A symbol that represents the CLOSING state of the client.
 - `CLOSED`: A symbol that represents the CLOSED state of the client.
 - `FAILED`: A symbol that represents the FAILED state of the client.
-- `errors`: An object that contains the Genesys Cloud data utilities error classes as properties.
+- `errors`: An object that contains the Genesys Cloud Data Utilities error classes as properties.

 ### Instance Properties